Achieve more with volunteers!

 - A very important part of the training is to explain what to look for during the survey and how to categorise the various conditions they will find.
 This will ensure greater consistency in the data collected.

-- Ideally those volunteers who have got the hang of it should help mentoring others through the training and initial surveys.
+- Ideally, those volunteers who have got the hang of it should help by mentoring others through the training and initial surveys.

 How does it work?